mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_hand_to_controller/README.md

 By default, an empty configuration will emulate an HP Mixed Reality motion controller with basic bindings:

 - Pinching (index to thumb) acts as the controller's trigger;
-- Tapping the palm with the index of the opposite hand acts as the controller's menu button;
+- Squeezing (middle, ring and little fingers) acts as the controller's squeezing;
-- Tapping the index proximal with the index of the opposite hand acts as the controller's Y or B button;
+- Tapping the wrist of the left hand with the index of the right hand acts as the controller's menu button;
-- Tapping the little proximal with the index of the opposite hand acts as the controller's X or A button.
+- Tapping the tip of the index of the right hand with the index of the left hand acts as the controller's B button;

-NOTE: Squeezing is currently not implemented.

 5. When running the application, the changes should take affect.
 Inspect the log file if it needs to be confirmed: